kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 6. **Challenges and Lessons Learned**:

-   - A major challenge was addressing semantic drift, highlighting the complexity of creating a truly useful RAG system beyond basic implementation.
+   - A major challenge was addressing semantic drift; highlighting the complexity of creating a truly useful RAG system beyond basic implementation.
    - This experience underscores the gap between initial setup and developing a system that performs well enough to be genuinely useful in research contexts.

 7. **Collaborative Development**: